Andrew's Digital Garden

 Anecdotally, most multi-brand design systems that I've seen start with an agnostic base.
 A foundation that does not cater to a single brand, but rather caters to every brand.
 This assumes that each brand wants a distinct style, but can act within the scope of a brand.
 This does create a [[coupling]], however.
 As always there's nuance here, and individual systems will have leniency on how much things can be stretched.
 Variations exist that may cater to certain brands more than others, but code is still made with sharing in mind.
 A future brand may also use a more tailored variation. [[20221202114400-design-system-consistency]]

 There's also effort in making each brand use the same spec.
-Since the shared system often acts as a superset, each brand needs to be talking the same language, adjusting as needed for its brand.
+Since the shared system often acts as a superset - it needs to encompass everything that every brand needs.
+Each brand needs to be talking the same language, adjusting as needed for its brand.
 For example, the behaviour of all components is probably shared across brands.
 Something like colours though, probably differs per-brand.
 However each brand needs to be interoperable.
 If brand A requires 9 shades for every brand colour, then brand B may need to increase their colour palette to better support the new agnostic base.

 A somewhat similar approach is to make your components brandless, and each brand can compose them into something that fits their brand.
 This approach probably relies on each brand bringing more to the table, as many components won't exist in the base. https://www.designsystems.com/the-forge-harrys-approach-to-multi-brand-design-systems/